-Place the vehicle on a level surface and hold it in an upright position.
+1 Place the vehicle on a level surface and hold it in an upright position

-- The coolant level must be checked on a cold engine since the level varies with engine temperature. - Make sure that the vehicle is positioned straight up when checking the coolant level.
-A slight tilt to the side can result in a false reading. - Check the coolant level in the coolant reservoir.
+- The coolant level must be checked on a cold engine since the level varies with engine temperature - Make sure that the vehicle is positioned straight up when checking the coolant level.
+A slight tilt to the side can result in an incorrect reading. - 2.
+Check the coolant level in the coolant reservoir.

-The coolant should be between the minimum and maximum level marks.
+The coolant should be between the minimum and maximum level marks

-- 1. Maximum level mark
+1 Maximum level mark

-- 2. Minimum level mark

-- 3. If the coolant is at or below the minimum level mark, remove the coolant reservoir cover by removing the bolts, remove the reservoir cap, and then add coolant to the maximum level mark.
+- 2 Minimum level mark - 3 If the coolant is at or below the minimum level mark, remove the brake fluid reservoir bracket screw, remove the coolant reservoir cap, and then add coolant to the maximum level mark.